 Scholarships

-The 2nd round of our 2024 Scholarship season is underway
+The 1st round of our 2025 Scholarship season is officially CLOSED.

-The deadline for applications for that round will be June 15, 2024.
+the deadline for applications for the 2nd round is June 15, 2025.

 Anyone may apply for a Scholarship, even if they have applied in a previous period.